 Online Access

 In July 2020, the abortion industry took advantage of the COVID-19 pandemic by obtaining a court order to block the FDA requirement that mifepristone be administered in person.
-The Supreme Court stayed the court order allowing safety protocols to remain, but by April 2021, the FDA announced it would be suspending enforcement of its requirement for an in-person visit prior to obtaining the chemical abortion drug.
-Under this new rule, women are only supposed to use abortion pills approved by the FDA in the U.S. But abortion pills from outside the U.S. are easily accessible and dangerous, putting women at even greater risk.
+The Supreme Court stayed the court order allowing safety protocols to remain, but by April 2021, the FDA announced it would be suspending enforcement of its requirement for an in-person visit prior to obtaining mifepristone.
+Under this new rule, women are supposed to only use abortion drugs approved by the FDA in the U.S. But abortion drugs from outside the U.S. are also easily accessible, putting women at even greater risk.

-• A 2017 study by researchers who support abortion tested samples of chemical abortion pills purchased online from outside the U.S. Their study found that none of the websites required a prescription to place the order; none of the mailed packages contained any patient instructions or information; several drug packages arrived with damage including pinprick holes in the foil of the blister pack; and testing revealed that the contents of the pills were inconsistent from sample to sample, with one-quarter of samples containing under half the recommended dosage.
-The study neglected to test for any contaminants or fillers in the pills.
-Incredibly, the pro-abortion researchers ignored these troubling findings and instead concluded there was no evidence that the online mifepristone and misoprostol drugs were dangerous or ineffective.
+• A 2017 study by researchers who support abortion tested samples of abortion drugs purchased online from outside the U.S. Their study found that none of the websites required a prescription to place the order; none of the mailed packages contained any patient instructions or information; several drug packages arrived with damage including pinprick holes in the foil of the blister pack; and testing revealed that the contents of the pills were inconsistent from sample to sample, with one-quarter of samples containing under half the recommended dosage.

-• In 2018, an online review found at least 72 websites selling chemical abortion kits directly to consumers – some as generic online pharmacies and others as abortion-centered businesses.
-More than one-third of the websites mentioned FDA approval of the abortion drugs, 20 websites did not refer to a gestational age by which the drugs should be taken, most did not ask for any medical information, and some websites advertised bulk orders of 4, 5, and even up to 9 chemical abortion “kits” bundled in one purchase.
+• In 2018, an online review conducted by CLI found at least 72 websites selling drug-induced abortion “kits” directly to consumers – some as generic online pharmacies and others as abortion-centered businesses.
+Some websites advertised bulk orders of four, five, and even up to nine drug-induced abortion kits bundled in one purchase.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE